is a 3D video game series published by EA.

 - Wretched Hive: The parts of the city where the Fight Clubbing takes place, with maybe one or two exceptions.

 - You and What Army?: Crow invokes this when the protagonist shows up to challenge him.
 When Blaze shows up, Crow is not impressed.
-When all of the protagonist's allies shows up as well, Crow has an Oh Crap moment.
+When all of the protagonist's allies shows up as well, Crow is visibly stunned.
 This is further exemplified when Crack and WC leaves Crow's crew to help the protagonist.

 - You Can Barely Stand: Crow does this to the player just before the showdown with him.